How Type 2 Diabetes Can Damage Your Body

 Experts use words like "epidemic" and "worldwide crisis" when they talk about it: Millions of people have it and a staggering number are expected to get it (300 million worldwide by 2025, according to one study).

 Diabetes doesn't get the attention of, say, cancer or scary viruses.
 One reason might be because type 2 diabetes is so incredibly common—about 20% of people over age 60 get it.
 A large chunk of the population just seems to have the genetic programming to develop the disease with age.
+For those who have diabetes and are over age 65, some Medicare plans have special programs to help you manage your diabetes."

 Type 2 diabetes is showing up in young people